 The unemployment map displays the 2017 5-year unemployment rate for those sixteen years of age and older.
 This map uses long-term data that should only be used to identify areas of chronically higher unemployment and long-term trends.
 For the most recent unemployment rate, visit the BLS website directly.
 Selecting a region on the map will also provide the unemployment rate by age group.

 Monthly unemployment allow visibility of seasonal trends in employment.
 Select county(ies) and year(s) of interest to assess trends over geography and time to make comparisons.

-This chart shows employment change by number of jobs in aggregated industries from 2010 to 2016.
+The charts below show employment change by number of jobs and percentage change in aggregated industries from 2010 to 2016.
 This information can be used to see general trends in employment by industry across regions.
 For more detailed information about a specific industry please contact me directly.